cipheras/loctrack/README.md

 *In cmd write `loctrack.exe -h`*

 ### Installing precompiled binary in Linux
-* In order to install precompiled binary, make sure you have installed **make**.
+* In order to install precompiled binary, make sure you have installed `make`.
-* Download **Makefile** from [here](https://github.com/cipheras/loctrack/releases/download/v1.4.1/Makefile) and keep it and your binary in the same directory.
+* Download **Makefile** from [here](https://github.com/cipheras/loctrack/releases/download/v1.4.2/Makefile) and keep it and your binary in the same directory.
 * Now open terminal in the same dir and run commands:

 To install:
 ```
-make install
+sudo make install
 ```
 To uninstall:
 ```
-make uninstall
+sudo make uninstall
 ```